mibur1/psy300/book/2_models/4_Logistic_regression.md

 ### Interpreting the Model Outputs: Logits

-The interpretation of the model coefficients is analogous to linear regression:
+The logistic regression still gives us an intercept and a slope, but they operate on the log-odds scale, not the probability scale:

 - **Intercept:** The expected logit (log-odds) of the outcome (understanding display rules) when age = 0.
-- **Coefficient:** The logit increase of understanding display rules for each one-month increase in age.
+- **Slope/coefficient:** The logit increase of understanding display rules for each one-month increase in age.

-The output of a logistic regression model is linear in the log-odds (logits).
+This means the output of a logistic regression model is linear in the log-odds (logits).
 Each coefficient in the logistic regression tells us how a one-unit change in a predictor affects the log-odds of the outcome.
 While not as intuitive as probabilities, the transformation to logits is crucial because it allows us to use linear regression techniques for binary outcomes.

 **But what even are logits?**

 Logits are the natural logarithm of the odds of an event occurring in logistic regression.
 The odds of an event are defined as the ratio of the probability of the event occurring ($P$) to the probability of the event not occurring $(1-P)$:

 $$\text{Odds} = \frac{P}{1-P}$$